CaioCavalcanti/aws-developer-certification/services/IAM.md

     - One of the STS actions is `AssumeRoleWithWebIdentity`, which returns temporary security credentials for users who have been authenticated in a mobile or web application with a web identity provider, such as Cognito, Amazon, Facebook, Google or any OIDC-compatible identity provider
         - By default, the security credentials created by `AssumeRoleWithWebIdentity` **last for one hour**, but you can configure it using the parameter `DurationSeconds`, from 15 minutes up to the maximum session duration setting for the role, which can be from 1 hour to 12 hours.
         - The token created returns `AssumedRoleUser` ARN and `AssumedRoleID`, which are used to reference the temporary credentials, instead of an IAM role or user
+- **IAM Policy Simulator** allows you to:
+    - Test the effects of IAM policies before committing them to production
+    - Validate that the policy works as expected
+    - Test policies already attached yo existing users
+        - Great for troubleshooting an issue which you suspect is IAM related

+## Critical Terms
+- Users: end users (people)
+- Groups: a collection of users under one set of permissions
+- Roles: used to define a set of permissions to AWS resources
+- Policies: a document that defines one or more permissions.
+It can be attached to an user, group or/and role.

+## Best practices
+- Follow security checklist after creating a new account
+    - Delete your root access keys
+        - Is usually done automatically
+    - Enable multi factor authentication (MFA) on root account
+    - Create individual IAM users
+    - Use groups to assign permissions
+    - Apply an IAM password policy
+- Rotate credentials regularly
+- Grant least privilege
+- Use roles to delegate permissions
+- Monitor activity in your AWS account
+- Create an administrator user to manage users, so you don't need to use the root account
+- Use policy simulator to test policy changes to ensure they have the desired effect before committing them to production